 RGC Governance

-The Responsible Gambling Council (RGC) operates independently under the legal authority of two corporations, one is a Canadian non-profit organization, and one is an Ontario charity.
-Each corporation has their own board of directors.
-Board members include individuals who have experienced gambling problems, treatment providers, gaming operator executives and/or professionals in non-gaming industries from across Canada.
-The composition of the Board of Directors is also diverse, reflecting RGC’s Equity, Diversity and Inclusion policy, and the organization’s values and goals.
+Each corporation is accountable to a separate Board of Directors.
+Board members include individuals who have experienced gambling problems, treatment providers, gaming operator executives and/or leaders in non-gaming industries from across Canada and globally.
+The composition of the Board of Directors is also diverse, reflecting RGC’s Equity, Diversity, Inclusion and Anti-Racism policy, and the organization’s values and strategic priorities.

 In practice,